Get insider access

 Charging Port USB-C

 The Beats Studio Buds Plus' battery performance is okay.
-The manufacturer advertises them to last six hours continuously with ANC on and volume at 50%.
+The manufacturer claims they last six hours continuously with ANC on at a volume of 50%.
 We measured well over seven hours with ANC on, but battery life varies depending on use and volume.
 If you turn the ANC off, the manufacturer advertises them to last up to nine hours, which is handy if you're trying to save every last drop of battery life.
 Their carrying case has three extra charges if you need it.
 You can also use one bud while the other charges.

 6.0